Monastery of San Felice: Architecture

-Recent archaeological excavations have allowed us to reconstruct the architectural events of the church with greater precision, which dates back to between the 8th and 9th centuries and was built on the remains of late Roman buildings.
+Recent archaeological excavations have allowed us to reconstruct the architectural events of the church with greater precision, which datable around the middle of the eighth century and was built on the remains of late Roman buildings.
 Originally the building had a single hall and equipped with three apses and provided an atrium outside, intended as a sepulchral area, incorporated into the church in the 10th century.
 During the excavations of 1996/97 eight tombs were found (while other burials came to light on via San Felice), some of which are internally frescoed with sacred images and which are visible inside the university hall that occupies the space of the former church.
 These burials date back to the eighth century and in one of them there is an inscription with the name of the abbess Ariperga while in another tomb the skeleton of a nun was found accompanied by a gilded bronze ring with an embedded gem and leather shoes at the feet.

 Externally, along via San Felice, you can still see the 8th and 9th century masonry of the church, characterized by high blind arches with small windows.
 The building underwent interventions in the Renaissance and modern times, such as the creation of a loggia to house the nuns' choir around 1490.

 In the seventeenth century the church was lengthened and completely re-frescoed.
 The writings along the walls that list the relics contained in the sacred building also date back to these interventions.
 In 1611 the abbess Bianca Felicita Parata of Crema had the epigraph transcribed on the north wall of the church with which they remembered the building interventions wanted by Emperor Otto I.

 Below the church is one of the main examples of early medieval architecture in Pavia: the crypt.
 The environment is equipped with a corridor and provided with three apses and niches carved into the side walls.
 The crypt has two has two entrances, placed on both sides of it, in order to allow the descent and ascent during the rites and processions.
 Inside the crypt there are large reliquary arks in white marble, with a gabled roof, dating back to the 10th century and, probably, the rare remains of green and black plaster on the vault of the room also date back to the same period.

 Near the church there is also a large Renaissance cloister.
 The cloister was built between 1493 and 1500.
 A capital preserves an inscription that recalled how the abbess Andriola de’ Barrachis had the work done in the year 1500.
 The cloister, in Renaissance style, is equipped with 30 columns in marble with capitals, terracotta decorations of the arches and clypei in which busts of nuns are frescoed.
 Even in the arches and walls there are remains of frescoes, mostly dating back to the 16th century, while in the northern part of the cloister there is a brick pillar, the only surviving element of the previous Romanesque cloister.